 Fewer spending leaks: A robust purchase requisition and ordering system eliminates the places where money can go missing.
 It creates accountability for every request, acts as a source of truth for purchases, and ensures that every purchase meets organizational standards for performance and risk.

 As organizations grow and scale, enforcing purchasing best practices proves challenging.
-Procurement software improves your purchase requisition and ordering process.
+Purchase Order Software improves your purchase requisition and ordering process.
 The right software tool streamlines the purchasing process by:

 - Using automation to eliminate time-consuming tasks